 CTS students are encouraged to begin discussions of possible APE opportunities with their advisor and potential research mentors and APE mentors as soon as possible after beginning the program.
 Once an APE has been identified, an Online APE Learning Agreement must be completed.
-The Online Learning Agreement can be found on the CPH APE Site https://cph.osu.edu/mph/appliedpracticeexperience/forms-documents \ This is the verification that the APE has the approval of both the research mentor, the advisor, and the health care mentor and notifies OAPSS that the student will be accumulating (APE) hours.
+The Online Learning Agreement can be found on the CPH APE Site https://cph.osu.edu/mph/appliedpracticeexperience/forms-documents.
+This is the verification that the APE has the approval of both the research mentor, the advisor, and the health care mentor and in addition, this notifies the Senior Career Counselor in the Office of Academic Programs and Student Services that the student will be accumulating (APE) hours.